-The undersigned reader acknowledges that the information provided bybusiness plan is confidential; therefore, reader agrees not to disclose it without the express permission of It is acknowledged by reader that information to be furnished in this business plan is in all confidential in nature, other than information which is in the public domain through other methat any disclosure or use of same by reader, may cause serious harm or damage to • Upon request, this document is to be immediately returned to Signature Name (typed or printed) Date
+The undersigned reader acknowledges that the information provided by \\\\\\ in this business plan is confidential; therefore, reader agrees not to disclose it without the express written permission of \\\\\\.

+It is acknowledged by reader that information to be furnished in this business plan is in all respects confidential in nature, other than information which is in the public domain through other means and that any disclosure or use of same by reader, may cause serious harm or damage to

+Upon request, this document is to be immediately returned to \\\\\\.

+Signature

+Name (typed or printed)

+Date